vinothvsbe/Documents/Git/README.md

 git config --global core.editor "code --wait" # To configure VS Code git config core.editor notepad # ToConfigure notepad as editor
 ```
+If you are facing any problem with error message such as <mark>code not found</mark>, its possibly because VS Code wouldn't have got added to path.
+So the right way is to navigate to VS Code => ⌘+⇧+P (To open command pallette) or Windows + Shift + P (In Windows) => Type "Code" and click "Add code to path"